scrabbletank/farhome-rules/rulesdoc.md

 - Deal an extra wound in fire damage.
 - Creatures gain Slow 3 for 1 minute.
-- Creatures are paralyzed until the end of their next turn.
+- Creatures gain Paralyze 2 until the end of their next turn.
 - Creatures gain Poison 2 for 10 minutes.
 - Creatures are staggered and knocked prone.